gregdetre/healthyselfjournal/docs/reference/COMMAND_LINE_INTERFACE.md

 - `--sessions-dir` shares the same storage layout as the CLI; recordings appear under `./sessions/<session-id>/browser-*.webm`.
 - `--resume` resumes the most recent existing session instead of starting a new one (mirrors CLI behaviour).
 - `--reload` enables autoreload for static assets and server changes during development.
+- `--open-browser` is enabled by default; it opens your default browser after the server becomes ready.
+Disable with `--no-open-browser`.
 - `--kill-existing` attempts to free the chosen port by terminating existing listeners before starting (best-effort; uses `lsof`/`fuser` when available).
 - The web UI streams audio from the browser, uploads `webm/opus` clips, and reuses the same transcription/LLM pipeline as the CLI.
 When `--voice-mode` is enabled, the server synthesises the next question and the browser plays it.
 - Architecture and troubleshooting details live in `WEB_INTERFACE.md`.